-The Grand Canyon tops many travelers’ ultimate bucket list.
-But in a country with countless scenic views, there’s no shortage of breathtaking sights.
-While it may be a small fraction of that other canyon in Arizona, there’s a Little Grand Canyon right in the heart of the south.
+The Grand Canyon's stunning views of its canyon walls are a top traveler bucket list stop.
+But in a country with countless scenic views, there's no shortage of breathtaking sights.
+While it may be a small fraction of that other canyon in Arizona, there's a Little Grand Canyon right in the heart of the south and its one of the Georgia State Parks.

 Georgia's Providence Canyon, located about 150 miles south of Atlanta, is part of a 1,003-acre outdoor recreation area.